flipacholas/Architecture-of-consoles/articles/wii.md

 - Data hasn't been altered and re-encrypted without authorisation.

 Let me give you an example of how this works:
-1. Nintendo creates a key named 'x'.
+1. Nintendo creates a key named `x`.
-2. Nintendo programs Starlet to trust content only signed with key 'x'.
+2. Nintendo programs Starlet to trust content only signed with key `x`.
-3. If Starlet finds itself having to decrypt a title with key 'y', it will only proceed if 'y' has been signed with key 'x'.
+3. If Starlet finds itself having to decrypt a title with key `y`, it will only proceed if `y` has been signed with key `x`.

 This is called a **Chain of trust**.
 Outside the Wii, this technique is commonly used to protect most of our communications across the globe (for instance, web browsers using HTTPS rely upon 'root certificates' to validate the authenticity of unknown certificates).